matthieumota/dotfiles/README.md

 # Dotfiles

-Dotfiles works only for Arch Linux / macOS at the moment.
-You need Git for clone the repo and Yaourt to install all packages.
+Dotfiles works for Arch Linux / macOS / Gentoo.
+You need Brew for macOS and Yaourt for Arch Linux.

 ## Usage